Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - The drop-down field in the add recipe form changed colour back to red after selecting next field.
 The colour was corrected to green in the JS code and resolved this minor issue.

-- Added `input type="url"` to the add recipe form to allow users to input the full image url when sharing a recipe.
+- The attribute `input type="url"` was added to the add recipe form to allow users to input the full image url when sharing a recipe.
 The image will be displayed on the recipe card.
+By clicking on the 'Info' icon, users will see more information about how to input a valid image URL.

 <span id="unresolved"></span>